 This dashboard was designed to display the demographics of the college’s student population (such as ethnicity, age, gender, employment hours, average units enrolled, enrollment status, city of residence).
 Dashboard has several filters that allow users to limit the data.

-Instructor-Level Equity Report
+Instructor-Level Equity Dashboard (I-LED)

 This dashboard was designed to provide instructors course success data particular to the classes that they teach.
 The data provided includes achievement gaps by disproportionately impacted students along with demographics (such as probation status, special populations, high school GPA, etc.).
 Dashboard has several filters that allow users to limit the data.